slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

   url: verifying-artifacts
 ---

-In order to make provenance for related artifacts available after generation for verification, SLSA requires the distribution and verification of provenance metadata in the form of SLSA attestations.
+In order to make provenance for artifacts available after generation for verification, SLSA requires the distribution and verification of provenance metadata in the form of SLSA attestations.